SheryllGDS/message-patterns/service-fault/email.md

-## Service fault email pattern
+## 'There's a fault with the service' email pattern

---

-Subject: Network down: Government Actuary’s Department
+Subject: Network is down: Government Digital Service

-Dear John
+Dear {recipient name}

-There’s a problem with the Government Actuary’s Department (GAD) network.
-This means you won’t be able to log in to the network.
+There’s a problem with {problem type}.
+We hope to fix this in {timescale in hours}.

-We’re working to fix this as quickly as possible.
-We’ll update you every hour until the problem’s fixed.
+We’ll send you update emails every hour until the problem’s fixed.

 Thanks for your patience.

-GAD IT Systems team

-## When to use this pattern

-- scenario 1
-- scenario 2
+Government Digital Service team